Lilly Day of Service brings out hundred of employees to help cleanup, brighten Indianapolis community

 While some sites incorporate public art; some are landscaping and trash clearing.

-“Life.Style.Live!” host Randall Newsome payed a visit to the Brightwood Community Center at 21st and Arsenal where a mural was underway and spoke to Shonna Majors, executive director of Bright wood Community Center, and Jeremy Kranowitz, president/CEO of Keep Indianapolis Beautiful.
+“All Indiana” host Randall Newsome payed a visit to the Brightwood Community Center at 21st and Arsenal where a mural was underway.

 For more information, click here.